padrinobook/padrinobook/chapters/sessions.md

 ```

-We made a mistake during the generation - we forget to add the right action for our request.
-Before making the mistake to delete the generated files by hand with a couple of `rm's`, you can run a generator to destroy a controller:
+We made a mistake during the generation - we forget to add the right actions.
+Of course we could delete the generated files by hand with a couple of `rm's`, but there is a more elegant way to destroy a controller:

 ```sh